What is G6PD deficiency?

 What causes G6PD deficiency?

-G6PD deficiency is seen in about 10% of African-American males in the U.S. It is also common in people from the Mediterranean area, Africa, or Asia.
+The disorder affects about 10% of African-American men in the U.S. It is also common in people from the Mediterranean area, Africa, or Asia.

 What are the symptoms of hemolytic anemia?